Francis Mahler

-Francis (Franz) Mahler (1826–1863) was an officer in the Union Army during the American Civil War.
+Francis Mahler (1826–1863) was an officer in the Union Army during the American Civil War.
 He was mortally wounded on the first day of the Battle of Gettysburg.
 He died in a field hospital three days later.

 Early life

 Mahler was born in Grand Duchy of Baden, on August 1, 1826.
 He was involved with the uprising of 1848–1849, and was a comrade of future Union General Carl Schurz during this period.
 Mahler was captured and was condemned to death for his part.
 However, he managed to escape.
 He came to the United States in 1851 at 24 years of age.
 He arrived in New York on the SS Charlemagne on August 20 of that year.
 Mahler married Jennie M. (March 26, 1832 – March 29, 1918) from Massachusetts.

 Civil War service

 In August 1861, following the outbreak of the American Civil War, Mahler assisted Philadelphia liquor merchant Henry Bohlen to recruit and organize a regiment.
 This unit would eventually be designated the 75th Pennsylvania Infantry.
 Mahler was named lieutenant colonel.
 When Colonel Henry Bohlen was promoted to brigadier general, on July 20, 1862, Mahler received his commission as colonel and took command of the 75th Pennsylvania Infantry.
 Mahler was wounded while leading the regiment on the second day at the Second Battle of Bull Run.
 At the Battle of Chancellorsville, the 75th Pennsylvania Infantry was one of the first units subjected to General "Stonewall" Jackson's flank attack, and was routed along with the rest of the 11th Corps.